Reduced Tuition for Spouse/Child

 Benefits will be forfeited and the charges will be owed by the student under the following circumstances:

 If the employee resigns, is terminated, is subject to a layoff, RIF or leave of absence before the date the term ends, the Reduced Tuition for Spouse/Child benefit is NOT forfeited; however, no future Reduced Tuition for Spouse/Child benefits will be granted unless the employee becomes eligible again.

 Passing grade and incomplete coursework:

 - Passing Grades are required for Spouse/Children of eligible employees represented by six (6) unions: P&A union, Staff Association union, AFSCME union, Public Safety union, Operating Engineers and the SEIU union.

 - A passing grade for undergraduate courses is "D" or better and for graduate courses is "C" or better.
 Grades of "S" and "P" are also considered passing grades.
 All withdrawals are considered NOT passing.

-- Benefits and Wellness process a grade report after the close of each term to determine whether a passing grade was achieved and whether the student dropped a course, withdrew from a course, or took an incomplete for the course.
-Benefits and Wellness will re-process the benefit and the benefit for any course without a passing grade will be canceled (forfeited) and the student will be responsible for payment of charges related to that course for that term, including any registration fees.
+- The Total Rewards department processes a grade report after the close of each term to determine whether a passing grade was achieved and whether the student dropped a course, withdrew from a course, or took an incomplete for the course.
+Total Rewards will re-process the benefit and the benefit for any course without a passing grade will be canceled (forfeited) and the student will be responsible for payment of charges related to that course for that term, including any registration fees.